Some kids really have trouble sitting still for a book (frankly, even as a huge reader myself, sometimes I’m just not in the mood to sit quietly).

-Well obviously this was going to be first.
+Well obviously this was going to be first on this list.
 Each page gives you an instruction (“tap the yellow dot twice” or “shake the page up and down”) and on the following page, the picture has changed according to your actions.
-We’ve been reading it for nearly five years, and my girls still love it.
-Also check out the sequel, Mix It Up!
+We’ve been reading it for nearly a decade, and my girls still love it.
+Also check out the other interactive books he’s written including Mix It Up!

 Out of Sight by Francesco Pittau and Bernadette Gervais.

 Do kids EVER get tired of animal books?
 Mine certainly don’t seem to.
 This one is probably my all-time favorite animal book.
 Each page shows a part of several animals on flaps (a collection of ears or paw prints or coat patterns).
 Lift the flap and the corresponding animal is revealed, plus the back of the flap has an interesting fact about the animal.
 I learned loads about animals and our whole family was sad to take this one back to the library.
 Check out The Open Ocean and Birds of a Feather too.

 Stir Crack Whisk Bake: A Little Book about Little Cakes by America’s Test Kitchen Kids and Maddie Frost

 This little board book is TOO CUTE.
 My younger girls loved pretending to crack eggs, whisk ingredients and frost cakes in this delightfully clever interactive book.

 Adventures in Cartooning: How to Turn Your Doodles Into Comics by James Sturm, Andrew Arnold and Alexis Frederick-Frost.